telefonicaid/thinking-cities/docs/device_api.md

 - *device_id*: the device identifier (mandatory).
 - *entity_name*: the entity ID to be used at the ContextBroker.
-- *entity_type: type of the entity that will represent the device in the Context Broker.
+- *entity_type*: type of the entity that will represent the device in the Context Broker.
 - *protocol*: South-Bound protocol the device will be using to communicate with the Platform (mandatory).
 - *timezone*: timezone for the device.
 - *endpoint*: for devices accepting HTTP commands, address of the device where the commands will be sent.